kbaseattic/relation_engine_api/README.md

 The docker image is pushed to Docker Hub when new commits are made to master.
 The script that runs when pushing to docker hub is found in `hooks/build`.

+Commits to the master branch build to the `latest` tag on docker hub.
+Commits to any other branch build to images on docker hub tagged with the name of the branch.

 ## Project anatomy

 * Source code is in `./src`